arindal1/Dogs-Vs-Cats-Classifier/README.md

 [Dataset Link](https://www.kaggle.com/competitions/dogs-vs-cats)

+### Note:

+The dataset present in this repository, at [/dataset](/dataset) is just for demonstrative purposes.
+It has just a few images to serve as an example of how the dataset looks like, and the directory structure.
+The original data is really big, so it couldn't be included in this repo, use the original dataset using it API call:
+`kaggle competitions download -c dogs-vs-cats`

+You can also download it from [Resources](#resources-and-external-links) and use it manually.

 ## About the Code

-To unberstand more about the code refer [AboutTheCode](AboutTheCode.md)
+To unberstand more about the code refer to [AboutTheCode](AboutTheCode.md)

 ## Roadmap